Two dead, four injured in explosion at Hyderabad chemical factory

 Telangana State Disaster Response and Fire Services Department officials rushed to the spot and are struggling to control the flames.

-HYDERABAD: Two workers died and four others suffered injuries in a major reactor explosion at Jeevika Life Sciences Pvt Ltd, a chemical factory at IDA Jeedimetla in Hyderabad on Monday afternoon.
+HYDERABAD: Two workers died and four more injured in a reactor explosion at Jeevika Life Sciences Pvt Ltd, a chemical factory, on Monday afternoon at IDA Jeedimetla in Hyderabad.
+The injured have been shifted to the hospital.

-The two deceased men have been identified as Anwar and Ambareesh.
-Other details and names of injured are being obtained.
+The deceased are Anwar, 21 and Ambarish, 23, both migrant labourers from Rohtas district in Bihar.
+The blast took place at 2 pm.
+Six persons were reportedly working in the factory when the incident occurred.
+Ambarish was working close to the reactor at the time of the explosion.

-The blast triggered panic in the factory and the surrounding areas where people ran for life.
+Hazardous chemical fell on him after the blast.
+His colleagues shifted him to a hospital, but he succumbed to burn injuries.
+Due to the impact of the blast, the roof of the building collapsed and Anwar was trapped underneath the debris.
+Officials from Telangana State Disaster Response and Fire Services removed his body from the debris.